Our Favorite Summer Trips With Family and Kids of All Ages

 Where to stay: Book one of the beautiful and spacious suites at the the Johri at Lal Haveli from AFAR’s 2021 Stay List or get lost at the Oberoi Rajvilas, a sprawling and palatial resort where rooms range from over-the-top villas with private pools to luxury tents inspired by royal caravans of yore.—Sarika Bansal, editorial director

 Nairobi and Masai Mara, Kenya

 Start by splurging on a night at Giraffe Manor in Nairobi, because who doesn’t love feeding giraffes during breakfast?
-I would recommend two safari locations—both are fabulous.
-The first one is Elewana Elsa’s Kopje in Meru.
-It has a great history and is the site of the original camp of Kenyan wildlife conservationist George Adamson.
-We also went to Mahali Mzuri in Masai Mara.
-We booked through Mahlatini, a luxury Africa travel specialist, and the whole trip was seamless—airport transfers, bush flights, tours and all details were handled expertly.
-A bucket-list trip for sure and something teens will be excited to do even if they are over being excited to travel with family. —recommended by AFAR reader Jenn Thomas
+Then it’s off for a safari adventure.
+Take the group to Elewana Elsa’s Kopje in Meru, which is the site of the original camp of Kenyan wildlife conservationist George Adamson.
+Follow that up with Mahali Mzuri in Masai Mara.
+The entire family will be captivated when they spot lions, elephants, wildebeest, and zebras in the wild.
+Consider using a luxury Africa travel specialist such as Mahlatini, which handles everything including airport transfers, bush flights, tours and all the little details.
+A bucket-list trip for sure and something teens will be excited to do even if they are over being excited to travel with family.

 Where to stay: If you feel inspired by the idea of doing an African safari with the family, we’ve rounded up some additional family-friendly safaris—including lodgings—that will make planning an epic safari trip much easier. —recommended by AFAR reader Jenn Thomas

 Perfect for: Kids of all ages, but you’d be surprised how much Tokyo will surprise and delight even young toddlers (just make sure to build in some buffer for jetlag).